 NURS-R 505 Measurement and Data Analysis (3 cr.)
 This course analyzes principles and application of data analysis, descriptive, inferential, and multivariate statistics.
 Considers the research purpose and phenomenon under study as determinants of measurement techniques and data analysis.
 The purpose, assumptions, and limitations of statistics will be presented.
+Tools and techniques for data analysis.
+The purpose, assumptions, and limitations of statistics will be presented.
 Tools and techniques for data presentation and analysis will be utilized.
 Introductory Item Response Theory will be explored.
 These topics will be considered from the perspective of research in nursing and health care.

-NURS-R 590 Nursing Study (3 cr.)
-This course is a guided experience in identifying a researchable problem and in developing and implementing a research proposal.
+NURS-R 590 Scholarly Project (3 cr.)
+This course is a guided experience in identifying a researchable nursing problem and in developing and implementing a research proposal.